-Given a string T, the longest common extension of suffix i and j, denoted LCE(i, j), is the length of the longest common prefix of the suffixes of T starting at position i and j.
+Given a string T, the longest common extension of suffix i and j, denoted LCE(i,j), is the length of the longest common prefix of the suffixes of T starting at position i and j.
 The longest common extension problem (LCE problem) is to preprocess T into a compact data structure supporting fast longest common extension queries.

-The LCE problem is a basic primitive that appears as a subproblem in a wide range of string matching problems such as approximate string matching and its variations [3, 6, 18, 20, 25], computing exact or approximate tandem repeats [10, 19, 22], and computing palindromes.
+The LCE problem is a basic primitive that appears as a subproblem in a wide range of string matching problems such as approximate string matching and its variations [3, 8, 20, 22, 28], computing exact or approximate tandem repeats [12, 21, 24], and computing palindromes.
 In many of the applications, the LCE problem is the computational bottleneck.

 In this paper we study the time-space trade-offs for the LCE problem, that is, the space used by the preprocessed data structure vs. the worst-case time used by LCE queries.
 We assume that the input string is given in read-only memory and is not counted in the space complexity.
-There are essentially only two time-space trade-offs known: At one extreme we can store a suffix tree combined with an efficient nearest common ancestor (NCA) data structure [12] (other combinations of O(n) space data structures for the string can also be used to achieve this bound).
+There are essentially only two time-space trade-offs known: At one extreme we can store a suffix tree combined with an efficient nearest common ancestor (NCA) data structure [14] (other combinations of O(n) space data structures for the string can also be used to achieve this bound, e.g. [10]).
 This solution uses O(n) space and supports LCE queries in O(1) time.
 At the other extreme we do not store any data structure and instead answer queries simply by comparing characters from left-to-right in T. This solution uses O(1) space and answers an LCE(i, j) query in O(|LCE(i, j)|) = O(n) time.
-Using succinct data structures the space for the first solution can be slightly improved to O(n) bits (see e.g. [8]).
-The second solution was recently shown to be very practical [13].
+This approach was recently shown to be very practical [15].

-^{} This work was partly supported by EPSRC.
+^{}This work was partly supported by EPSRC.
+An extended abstract of this paper appeared in the proceedings of the 23rd Annual Symposium on Combinatorial Pattern Matching.